 The CPM is determined for each individual executive, including Named Executives, by evaluating the results achieved by each executive on the Corporation's strategic priorities during the year.
-Strategic priorities include the implementation of milestones, production strategy, growth and shareholder value creation initiatives, operational excellence initiatives, and the sustainability strategy implementation.
+Strategic priorities include the implementation of milestones, growth strategy, shareholder value creation initiatives, operational excellence initiatives, and the sustainability strategy implementation.
 The CPM is only considered in awarding short-term incentives to executives and the multiplier applied for each executive is determined at the sole discretion of the CHRC.